Chart Color Schemes

 Indooroopilly is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Indooroopilly has high cultural diversity, with 36.0% speaking a language other than English at home and 43.1% born overseas.
-Christianity is the main religion, at 37.0%.
-Hinduism is overrepresented, at 7.0%, compared to none across Greater Brisbane.
+Indooroopilly has a high level of cultural diversity, with 36.0% of its population speaking a language other than English at home and 43.1% born overseas.
+Christianity is the dominant religion in Indooroopilly, making up 37.0% of its population.
+Hinduism is overrepresented compared to Greater Brisbane, comprising 7.0% of Indooroopilly's population.

 Frequently Asked Questions - Diversity